cptcr/next.js_portfolio/README.md

 # Delete a user
 npm run delete_user

+# Test a API Key
+npm run test_api # You will be prompted for an API Key.
+Create one in the Admin dashboard.
 ```

 ## Blog Storage

-Blog posts are stored using Vercel Blob.
-To set up this feature:
+Blog posts are stored using the https://neon.tech database.

-1. Configure Vercel Blob in your Vercel project settings.
-2. Add your Blob read/write token to your `.env` file as `BLOB_READ_WRITE_TOKEN`.

 ## Discord Integration